- Public Tasting Schedule

 All participating breweries are arranged by geographic region throughout the festival hall.
 Your brewery has a booth space 6 ft. long x 10 ft. deep.
-Kegs are tapped at the back of your booth space, while bottles and cans are iced in tubs and placed on a table at the front of your booth.
+If you submit draft beer to the tasting, kegs are tapped at the back of your booth space.
+Bottles and cans are iced in tubs and placed on a table at the front of your booth.
 Promotional items and pitchers of water for rinsing tasting glasses are placed on the table.
-GABF provides a sign for each brewery, including the name and location of your brewery and the names of beers you are serving.
-All signs are hung from the drape partition on the back wall of your booth.
+A GABF sign, including the name and location of your brewery and the names of beers you are serving hangs from the drape on the back wall of your booth.

-Festival attendees receive an official GABF tasting glass and program when they enter the festival.
-Each evening more than 9,000 attendees circulate among the booths tasting various beers.
-You, your brewery representative or one of our knowledgeable volunteers pour one-ounce servings and answer questions.
-We strongly encourage all participating breweries to staff your booth at all times, as many of the festival attendees like to ask questions about your beer.
-We do provide volunteers to pour beer at your booth.
-We require breweries utilizing volunteer beer pourers to send an information sheet with a description on each of your beers so volunteers can become knowledgeable about the beers they are pouring and answer questions if a brewery rep is not at the booth.
+Festival attendees receive a tasting glass and a festival program when they enter.
+Each evening more than 10,000 attendees circulate among the booths tasting various beers.
+You, your brewery representative, or one of our knowledgeable volunteers will pour one-ounce servings and answer questions.
+We strongly encourage all participating breweries to staff their booth at all times, as many of the festival attendees like to learn more about their beer.
+We provide volunteers to pour beer at your booth.
+We require breweries to send an information sheet with a description of each of your beers so volunteers can be knowledgeable about the beers they are pouring and answer questions if you are not at the booth.

 *PLEASE ASSIGN A BREWERY REP TO POUR YOUR BEERS AT ALL SESSIONS.
-We keep hearing more and more from attendees how disappointed they are to not be able to speak with you about your beer.
-Please try to have a representative at each session to talk to these passionate fans about your beers.*
+We hear more and more from attendees how disappointed are when they can’t speak with you about your beer.
+Plan to have a representative at your booth each session to talk to these passionate fans about your beers.*

-- As part of the brewery registration fee, each brewery receives badges for representatives to promote and distribute its products at the brewery booth.
+- As part of the brewery registration fee, each brewery that has a booth at the festival receives badges for representatives to promote and distribute its products at the brewery booth.
 Badges are issued based on the number of beers entered for the festival hall.

 - No individual names are listed on the badges.
 Badges include brewery name only.